KDE/clazy/README.md

 # Reducing warning noise

 If you think you found a false-positive, file a bug report.
+But do make sure to test first without icecc/distcc enabled.

 If you want to suppress warnings from headers of Qt or 3rd party code, include them with `-isystem` instead of `-I`.